Naamkaran Spoiler: Neil Exposes Amol; Avni & Juhi In Trouble!

 Avni Is Confident That Neil Will Rescue Them

-Avni tells Juhi to not to be scared of Gurumaa and Dayawanti as her fear is their strength.
+Avni tells Juhi not to be scared of Gurumaa and Dayawanti as her fear is their strength.
 Avni is confident that Neil will come and rescue her and Juhi.

 Girls In Trouble